A western riding helmet and cowboy hat, a choice for required safety in western riding.

 • Fit and certification are your top priorities: When choosing a helmet, a snug, correct fit and a visible ASTM/SEI certification label are the most important factors.
 Once you have those covered, you can easily find a modern design that matches your Western style.

-Are Western Riding Helmets Required by Law?
+Is a Western Riding Helmet Required by Law?

 When it comes to western riding, the question of whether a helmet is required doesn't have a straightforward answer.
 The rules often depend on where you live, how old you are, and whether you're competing.
 It’s less about a single, overarching law and more about a combination of state regulations, event rules, and personal liability.
 Let's break down what you need to know.